-WSRToolkit v.3 for Windows Speech Recognition is certified by Microsoft™ as Windows 8 Compatible and compatible with Windows 11, Windows 10, Windows 7, and Vista.
+WSRToolkit v.3 for Windows Speech Recognition is certified by Microsoft™ as Windows 8 Compatible and has been successfully tested with Windows 11, Windows 10, Windows 7, as well as Vista.
 Because this software is certified, functions exactly as described, works flawlessly and is licensed software, it is non-refundable.
-After installing the WSRToolkit, you will be given directions to download and install 2 small Microsoft software programs:
+After installing the WSRToolkit, you will be given directions to download and install 2 small (and FREE) Microsoft software programs:

 - WSRMacros tool* – See note below to configure your Security and Signing Certificate.